getreu/tp-note/docs/source/tpnote--manpage.md

 2. **OS user** ('`viewer.same_user_policy`').
 While the session is still being established, the viewer identifies the OS user owning the process at the other end of the connection.
-By default ('`"Reject"`') it serves only a connection proven to belong to your own OS user; a proven-foreign user, or one whose user the viewer cannot determine - for example a sandboxed Flatpak or Snap browser - is refused (fail-closed).
+By default ('`"Enforce"`') it serves only a connection proven to belong to your own OS user; a proven-foreign user, or one whose user the viewer cannot determine - for example a sandboxed Flatpak or Snap browser - is refused (fail-closed).
 This guards the bootstrap window